nulogy/design-system/docs/catalog/reading_list.md

 ## [Space in Design Systems by Nathan Curtis](https://medium.com/eightshapes-llc/space-in-design-systems-188bcbae0d62)

-_"Space epitomizes the “I design this way, you build that way” gap between design and dev."_
+_"Space epitomizes the 'I design this way, you build that way' gap between design and dev."_

 Inset, squish, stretch, stack, inline, and grid: Nathan Curtis gives us the tools and language to develop a systematic approach to spacing that bridges the gap between design and dev.